QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 }
 {% endhighlight %}

-So, we can put this together and label and break from abritrary blocks.
+So, we can put this together and label and break from arbitrary blocks.

 {% highlight js %}
 outer: {